Vitamix almond milk is the smoothest and creamiest raw almond milk I’ve ever made! I’m never going to make it any other way!

 Leftover pulp:

 Put the almond pulp into the refrigerator or freezer for future use.
 I use this in homemade granola, almond pulp pancakes, and almond pulp cookies.
 Sometimes I even save it up in the freezer until I have a bunch and dry it out in the oven.
-I give it another quick spin in the Vitamix, and make my own almond meal.
+I give it another quick spin in the Vitamix container, and make my own almond meal.
 It’s a great way to use the whole almond and not waste anything.

 Storing: